-The Institute and Faculty of Actuaries would like to thank the numerous people who have helped in the development of the material contained in this Core Reading.
+The Institute and Faculty of Actuaries would like to thank the numerous people who have helped in the development of the current and previous versions of the Core Reading.

 ActEd text

 Core Reading deals with each syllabus objective and covers what is needed to pass the exam.
 However, the tuition material that has been written by ActEd enhances it by giving examples and further explanation of key points.
 Here is an excerpt from some ActEd Course Notes to show you how to identify Core Reading and the ActEd material.
 Core Reading is shown in this bold font.